PayPal Holdings, Inc.

 What are the main risks of holding PYPL?

-Based on the provided information, here are the key risks of holding PYPL stock, ordered by importance:
+Based on the provided analysis, here are the key risks of holding PayPal (PYPL) stock, ordered by importance:

 What is the price forecast for PYPL in 2026?

-Based on the provided analysis, here is a forecast for PayPal (PYPL) stock performance through 2026.
+Based on a comprehensive analysis of PayPal's turnaround strategy and market position, here is a forecast for PYPL stock through 2026.